-On October 4, a special SCM program took place: connect to innovate.
-Where multiple experts share their vision for the future of supply chain management.
-My own session was part of the afternoon program, which gave me the opportunity to listen in the morning to the story of Patrick Crampton-Thomas, VP SAP Supply Chain Management.
+At the Connect to Innovate congres multiple experts shared their vision for the future of supply chain management.
+One of most exciting stories came from Patrick Crampton-Thomas, VP SAP Supply Chain Management.
 He began his session by outlining the five largest market drivers within SCM:

 As far as I’m concerned, the answer is simple: yes, for all the five drivers.
 Below four cases coming from my very own ‘kitchen’ twnkls, to explain why this is the case.

 On September 13, 2017, IKEA launched a brand-new app co-developed by TWNKLS: IKEA Place.
 The app makes it possible to position IKEA virtual products in your own living room, where they are shown in 3D.
 They are life-size, with textures you can almost feel and with accurate light conditions.
 With the app, IKEA enables their customers to become more involved.
 With the IKEA Place app, customers are now able to interact with the products in their homes, rather than browsing mindlessly and hurriedly through the paper catalog.
 Furthermore, IKEA Place is helping IKEA to make the transition from large shop locations and even larger warehouses to smaller shops and less inventory.
 The consumer’s own home becomes the showroom and their tablet becomes a smart catalog.
 Thanks to augmented reality, IKEA can even open up shop on the Rembrandtplein in Amsterdam or at the Coolsingel in Rotterdam, allowing for the centralization of warehouse management.
 This, in turn, makes it easier to respond quickly to changes in the market.